 Located right next to Kastellet, Kafferiet is the perfect option to have a little pick me up before or after going to the star fortress.
 I really enjoyed the scrumptious blåbær bar.

 Think of ShaBaz one as the Starbucks of Copenhagen — but on serious steroids.
 They have good seating, good wifi and good coffee, plus the staff has always been very friendly to me everytime I went there.

 If you’re in for a little bit of shopping, here are my favourite stores in the city of Copenhagen.
 As Copenhagen is a major city, you’ll find many international stores but I decided to focus on stores you could only find in Denmark.

 If there’s one shop you don’t wanna miss it’s HAY!
 They have everything for your home from furniture to accessories to lighting.
 The only problem: you’ll want to bring everything back home.
 I recommend whether moving to Copenhagen or bringing back a few small pieces from their collection.
-Also, they recently created collaborations with two of my favourite stores: IKEA Ypperlig and COS, that you definitely have to check out!

 This one is for design and typography lovers.
 Playtype is a foundry that promotes Danish type design.
 They have a nice concept store in Copenhagen in Værnedamsvej — often dubbed as the French Quarter.
 In the store, you’ll be able to shop various type-oriented pieces such as mugs, posters and more.